sm-azure/CarND-Behavioral-Cloning-P3/README.md

 As part of the pre-processing there is a Keras Cropping layer (model.py lines 62) followed by a lambda to convert the image to grayscale (model.py lines 64) and finally a normalization lambda layer (model.py lines 66).

-*All attempts to introduce dropuouts in the convolution layer resulted in poorer performance.* Performance comparision with 'elu' is also left for a later exercise.
+~~*All attempts to introduce dropuouts in the convolution layer resulted in poorer performance.* Performance comparision with 'elu' is also left for a later exercise. ~~

+**Dropouts were introduced** at various layers as recommended by the Udacity reviewer.

 #### 2. Attempts to reduce overfitting in the model